 2. An Increase in Water Retention From Sodium Intake

-A typical cheat day will usually consist of foods that have a higher sodium (salt) content.
-Fast food in particular is notorious for packing in a ton of sodium.
+A typical cheat day will usually consist of foods with higher sodium (salt) content.
+Fast food, in particular, is notorious for packing in a ton of sodium.

 3. An Increase in Overall Food Intake in Your Stomach